GiriB/ThoughtWall/README.md

-1.You need to be subscribed to "Thought For Today" emailing list.
-You can subscribe here. https://feedburner.google.com/fb/a/mailverify?uri=homeinsteaders/KhCJ<br>
+1.You need to be subscribed to "Thought For Today" emailing list.[You can subscribe here](https://feedburner.google.com/fb/a/mailverify?uri=homeinsteaders/KhCJ).

 2.Now go do something else.
 Come back 2 days later (because you'll be receiving only an email a day :( )